MicrosoftDocs/Hololens/hololens/hololens-licenses-requirements.md

 ms.reviewer:
 manager: bradke
 appliesto:
-- HoloLens (1st gen)
 - HoloLens 2
 ---

 # License requirements

+## HoloLens 2 Device-only (non-managed)

+MSA Account

+## HoloLens 2 Device

+Azure AD Account

 ## Mobile Device Management (MDM) Licenses Guidance

 If you plan on managing your HoloLens devices, you will need Azure AD and an MDM.
+> [!IMPORTANT]
-Active Director (AD) cannot be used to manage HoloLens devices.
+> Active Directory (AD) cannot be used to manage HoloLens devices.

-If you plan on using an MDM other than Intune, an [Azure Active Directory Licenses](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) is required.
+If you plan on using an MDM other than Intune, an [Azure Active Directory License](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) is required.
 If you plan on using Intune as your MDM, read up on the [list of suites](https://docs.microsoft.com/intune/fundamentals/licenses) that include Intune licenses. **Please note that Azure AD is included in the majority of these suites.**

 ## Identify the licenses needed for your scenario and products